rmnjng/PSLLM/README.md

 For all configuration options, check out [Save-PSLLMConfig](#save-psllmconfig).

+### Verbose
+For interactive usage, for example during development, it is highly recommended to make use of the '-Verbose' parameter, available for every PSLLM function.

 ## Command Reference
 See the [full command reference](#functions) for details on available cmdlets.